aditiswadi/aditiswadi_mdtest/README.md

 - Unit Testing for critical components (Auth, Email Verification, Password Reset, Firestore Retrieval)

 🛠️ Tech Stack
-- Flutter
+- Flutter → Chosen because it allows cross-platform development (Android & iOS) with a single codebase, offers excellent performance with its own rendering engine, and provides a rich set of UI components.
-- Firebase Authentication
+- Firebase Authentication → Simplifies user authentication with email/password login, registration, password reset, and email verification, removing the need to build a custom backend for auth.
-- Firebase Firestore
+- Firebase Firestore → A cloud-hosted NoSQL database that supports real-time data sync, making it ideal for displaying and updating user lists dynamically.
-- BLoC (flutter_bloc) for state management
+- BLoC (flutter_bloc) → Used for state management to ensure a predictable, testable, and scalable way of handling UI states, separating business logic from presentation.
-- GetIt for dependency injection
+- GetIt → A service locator that enables clean dependency injection, improving modularity and testability of the codebase.
-- Equatable for value equality in entities/models
+- Equatable → Helps simplify equality checks in entities and models, making BLoC state comparison more efficient and reducing boilerplate code.
-- Mockito for unit testing
+- Mockito → Used for unit testing with mocks, allowing tests to run without relying on actual Firebase services (important for testing authentication, data retrieval, etc.).
-- Google Fonts for styling
+- Google Fonts → Provides access to a wide variety of fonts, improving the UI/UX design and making the app look more modern and professional.

 📦 Dependencies
 - dependencies: